maalikhassan/Allionz-Institute-Management-System/README.md

 > **Status:** Completed & Delivered (2024)

 ### 📋 Project Overview
-This repository hosts the source code for the **Institute Management System**, a comprehensive resource planning tool built for **Allionz Software Solutions**.
+This repository hosts the source code for the **Institute Management System**, a comprehensive resource planning tool built by  **Allionz Software Solutions** for Novara Institute (hypothetical based on field visits to multiple actual Institutes).
 As the **Project Manager**, I led the development lifecycle of this project, coordinating a team of 8 developers to deliver a robust Java-based solution.

 ### 👨‍💼 My Contributions
 While this codebase represents a collaborative team effort, my specific contributions included: